Learn Some Interesting Facts About Diamonds Shapes

 The Princess shape diamond for sale is the second-popular shape, due to its modern symmetries and stunning sparkle.

-Princess cut diamonds jewelry also tend to have a somewhat lower price-per-carat than round cut diamonds.
+Princess cut diamonds jewelry also tends to have a somewhat lower price-per-carat than round cut diamonds.
 This is because the four-sided pyramid shape of the Princess cut diamond is equivalent to one-half of the octahedron rough stone from which a Princess diamond is cut.

 Carat for carat, the crown surface area of a princess shape is about 10% less than a same-weight round diamond.
 However, the corner to corner measure of a princess cut is commonly 15% greater than the diameter of a same-weight round diamond, creating the illusion of greater size.